-While waiting in the men’s changing area for my son to try on “another” pair of dress pants, I noticed an issue of “Topman” the newspaper, “The Modern Masculinity Issue.”
-I did a quick flip through the paper and stopped at an article that caught my eye, “Should men be feminists?”
-At first, I wasn’t sure what to make of the title, only to read further, I thought it was brilliantly written and on point.
+While waiting in the men’s changing area for my son to try on another pair of dress pants, I noticed an issue of Topman, “The Modern Masculinity Issue.”
+So, I quickly flipped through the paper and stopped at an article catching my eye, “Should men be feminists?”
+At first, I wasn’t sure what to make of the title, only to read further.
+But I thought it was brilliantly written and on point.

-So in my attempt to “womansplain,” minus the “penis”, yes, men can be feminists but there’s a lot of work to do and sometimes it takes more than a village.
-We need amazing role models for our children, it’s NOT ok for people in high power and influential positions to disregard or cover up allegations of sexual assault or harassment.
-We as a society need to speak up, we cannot continue to be immune to bad behaviour, turning a blind eye is no longer acceptable.
-These are serious issues at hand, not just for feminists who have been battling this for years but for the human in all of us.
+So in my attempt to “womansplain,” minus the “penis,” yes, men can be feminists, but there’s a lot of work to do, and sometimes it takes more than a village.
+We need amazing role models for our children, and it’s NOT ok for people in high power and influential positions to disregard or cover up allegations of sexual assault or harassment.
+As a society, we need to speak up.
+We cannot continue to be immune to bad behaviour.
+Turning a blind eye is no longer acceptable.
+These are serious issues.
+Not just for feminists who have been battling this for years, but for the human in all of us.

 Photo by TopMan Blog